IskanderBlue/Getting-and-Cleaning-Data/README.md

 - tries to automate most of the work involved in creating a codebook for tidyDataSubset.

 However, this section is commented out (since you don't need it to understand the tidyDataSubset, README.md, or codeBook.md).

+Plain old run_analysis.R is the same script, but with the opening and closing sections cut -- in other words, just reading the data in and the 5 tasks.

 There are extensive, almost line-by-line comments in run_analysis.R if anything in this README.md is unclear.
 Thank you for reading!